KarlMeierMattern/Full-Stack/Front-end-libraries.md

 ## JSX
 JSX is a syntax extension for JavaScript that allows you to describe your UI in a familiar HTML-like syntax.
 But browsers don't understand JSX out of the box, so you'll need a JavaScript compiler, such as a Babel, to transform your JSX code into regular JavaScript.
+Use curly braces to enter "JavaScript land" while you are in "JSX land".
+You can add any JavaScript expression (something that evaluates to a single value) inside curly braces.

+        function MyComponent() {
+          return <h1>This is a simple JSX example</h1>
+        }

 react is the core React library:
 <code><script src="https://unpkg.com/react@18/umd/react.development.js"></script></code>